SEO Tactics To Abandon Forever

 How do you know when you’re putting in irrelevant links?
 Well, whenever it’s a bit of bait and switching then you’re probably heading down the wrong road.
 Similarly, if you’re finding that you have to twist your language into uncomfortable positions in order to get that link in there, then you’re probably going too far as well.

 Really, it’s quite easy.
 Google’s entire model is based on making sure that they can give people what they’re looking for – be it a product or an answer to a question.
 If your content follows that philosophy then you’re generally going to do well.

 - Give your articles accurate headlines and meta descriptions which fit the actual content that you’re presenting.

 - Before you try to sell your users anything, make sure that you’ve given them what they came to the page for in the first place.

 - Remember that sooner or later Google will figure out when you’re trying to game the system.
 At that moment something that helped a little, to begin with, will tank you completely after that.
 Is that worth it?

 If you follow these simple steps, then you’ll be able to avoid that arms race I was speaking about earlier.
-After all, now you’re working with Google, using SEO tactics that won’t land you in hot water with them.
-I guess you’d call that a symbiosis.
+After all, now you’re working with Google, so work hard to abandon SEO tactics that will land you in hot water with them.

 Is that enough on its own?
 No. But it sure gets you closer to where you’re going!